 (b) The licensee periodically trends and assesses information from the CAP and other assessments in the aggregate to identify programmatic and common cause problems.
 The licensee communicates the results of the trending to applicable personnel (licensee personnel, contractors, subcontractors, and vendors).

 (c) The licensee thoroughly evaluates problems such that the resolutions address causes and extent of conditions, as necessary including properly classifying conditions adverse to quality.
-This also includes, for significant problems, conducting reviews of corrective actions to ensure that the problems are resolved.
+This also includes, for significant problems, conducting adequacy reviews of corrective actions to ensure that the problems are resolved.
 Classifying of events should include review for impact to ITAAC conclusions or reliability assumptions used in the plant-specific Design Reliability Assurance Program (DRAP).

 (d) The licensee takes appropriate corrective actions to address construction quality issues and adverse trends in a timely manner, commensurate with their significance (CAQ/SCAQ), complexity, and ability to impact ongoing construction activities.